Family Planning Voices

 The true power of the project is that this growing collection of stories is told in participants’ own words.
 This very personal touch helps build global momentum around the family planning movement and a stronger sense of community, connecting voices across the globe, from small rural villages to the largest modern cities.

 - Interviewed and photographed people in more than 60 countries, publishing 700 stories.

 - Led storytelling workshops in the United States, Indonesia, Uganda, South Africa, the Philippines, Madagascar and Ethiopia to help family planning projects, organizations and networks tell their own stories.

-- Partnered with the Bill & Melinda Gates Institute for Population and Reproductive Health to bring an interactive FP Voices studio to the 2016 International Conference on Family Planning, the 2016 Women Deliver Conference, the 2016 120 Under 40 reception, and a 2017 World Contraception Day celebration at the Johns Hopkins Bloomberg School of Public Health allowing thousands more people to tell their stories.
+- Partnered with the Bill & Melinda Gates Institute for Population and Reproductive Health to bring an interactive FP Voices studio to the 2016 International Conference on Family Planning, the 2016 Women Deliver Conference, the 2016 120 Under 40 reception, a 2017 World Contraception Day celebration at the Johns Hopkins Bloomberg School of Public Health, and the 2018 International Conference on Family Planning (ICFP) allowing thousands more people to tell their stories.